 Meet our current Committee of Mangement:

-Phyll is a retired university lecturer who received a HAAG pamphlet in the mailbox 7 years ago, and has been a member ever since.
+Phyll Williams is a retired university lecturer who received a HAAG pamphlet in the mailbox 9 years ago, and has been a member ever since.
 Living in an Independent Living Unit (ILU), Phyll brings her lived experience of older persons housing needs to HAAG and has been a dedicated member of HAAG’s ILU working group, the Campaign and Policy Group, the Strategic Planning Group, the Ageing on the Edge National Project Group, and has served twice on HAAG’s Committee of Management.
 She was elected as Chairperson in June 2017 and is looking forward to providing stability and consistency to the organisation.

-Peter has worked the majority of his life in the not for profit sector and has held a number of different community housing positons in Latrobe Valley and western suburbs of Melbourne.
+Peter Sibly has worked the majority of his life in the not for profit sector and has held a number of different community housing positons in Latrobe Valley and western suburbs of Melbourne.
 Peter worked with the Mornington Peninsula Shire for six years in a social planning role and also completed 18 month International Development role in remote part of Timor Leste.
 Currently he is the General Manager of the United Housing Co-operative in Yarraville which manages 102 long term social housing properties.
 He has served as HAAG Treasurer since the Special General Meeting in June 2017, and brings management, finance and governance experience to the Committee.

 Education: Graduated from the London School of Economics (LSE) with a BA, MA and Ph.D.

 Post Grad in Labour Law - Melbourne University

 Fields of Study and Research: I’ve travelled and lived in India, South Africa, (unfortunately during the apartheid years, but interesting), USA and Tehran for between eleven and eighteen months respectively.

 I visited many other countries for shorter durations.